redwarp/blog/content/image-filters/index.md

 device.poll(wgpu::Maintain::Wait);
 ```

-We need to wait on `poll` , to make sure that the submitted instructions have been completed, and that the data is available in the mapped buffer.
+We need to wait on `poll` , to make sure that the submitted instructions have been completed and that the data is available in the mapped buffer.
-`map_async` takes a callback, that probably should be used in real production code to check for error.
+`map_async` takes a callback, which probably should be used in real production code to check for errors.
 For this article, I'll just ignore it (bad, bad, bad).

 We can then access the data: